 "We made a choice in a compressed time period, and it worked," Dunlap said.
 "We throw a lot at our opponent.
 In the NCAA, the preparation time is minimal.
 So we do things that are a little unusual defensively, and in the thin air, it works."

 Sunday, Arizona ran a trap out of its base 2-3 zone that frustrated the Vikings all day.
 Chances are, Dunlap, Pennell and the staff will cook up something new for top-seeded Louisville on Friday.
-It should be noted, by the way, that Louisville coach
+It should be noted, by the way, that Louisville coach Rick Pitino could be a candidate for the Arizona job -- if he chooses.

 Arizona's current coaches will work with the players for as long as they have them.
-After Friday's win against Utah, Dunlap called out forward
+After Friday's win against Utah, Dunlap called out forward Jamelle Horne during a meeting at the team hotel.
+Horne, Dunlap said, had a bad habit of injecting levity at ultra-serious moments, and Horne needed to understand when to laugh and when to scowl.
+Horne wore a game face from that moment until tipoff.

 "He probably didn't like what I said," Dunlap said Sunday.